francy-motiveme/motive-me/replit.md

 The architecture uses ES6 imports/exports for dependency management and follows a publish-subscribe pattern for inter-module communication.
 State is managed locally within modules and synchronized through the database layer.

 ### Backend Architecture
-The application uses Express.js as a backend server with PostgreSQL database, providing:
+The application uses Express.js as a custom API backend, providing:

-- **Database**: PostgreSQL database with manual authorization checks in Express middleware
+- **Database**: PostgreSQL (Replit/Neon) with automatic table initialization
-- **Authentication**: Custom Express session-based auth with bcrypt password hashing
+- **Authentication**: Session-based auth with bcrypt password hashing and express-session
-- **API**: RESTful API endpoints for all CRUD operations
-- **Security**: CSRF protection, rate limiting, input validation and sanitization

-The database interface is abstracted through a centralized `database.js` module that handles all API calls, error handling, and response normalization.

 ### Data Storage Solutions
 **Primary Database**: PostgreSQL (Replit-hosted) with the following key tables: